saraserafino/AdvancedProgramming/Exam projects/Thomas Algorithm for heat diffusion problem/README.md

   <img src="images/NumericalVSExactSolution.png" /><br>
  Numerical Solutions VS Exact Solution
 </p>
+> [!TIP]
-A helpful note in case one wishes to reproduce the results, is defining a HeatDiffusion object each time in the main.
+> A helpful note in case one wishes to reproduce the results, is defining a HeatDiffusion object each time in the main.
 In fact I had not done it and I was wondering why the Eigen plot and solution were exactly specular to the Tridiagonal ones: solving the heat problem somehow modifies the HeatDiffusion instance thus, having first defined the Tridiagonal one, when later using the Eigen, it starts from opposite values.<br>
 The second part of the main is similar to the first one.
 Wanting to test the Thomas algorithm on a generic tridiagonal matrix outside the heat diffusion problem, I defined a 5x5 matrix, multiplied it by hand to a vector and gave the result to the program.
 All three compared methods return the original vector I multiplied the matrix with.

 ## CMake and libraries